DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_CLIENT_SECRET.md

     }
     ```

-    - *ver*: should be 2.0. otherwise you should verify the previous step **Manifest change**
     - *aud*: should be your CLIENT_ID
+    - *identity*: should be your CLIENT_ID
     - *iss*: should end with 2.0. otherwise you should verify the previous step **Manifest change**
+    - *ver*: should be 2.0. otherwise you should verify the previous step **Manifest change**

-    8.2 Verify the Client Password Token.
+    8.2 Verify the token issued using the 'Password Credentials' flow

-   To check that it has been correctly taken into account, you can request an ID token using the Client password flow.
+   To check that it has been correctly taken into account, you can request an ID token using the Password Credentials flow.

    This token is used for the invocation of the ODM components like Decision Center, Decision Servcer console, and the invocation of the Decision Server Runtime REST API.